Sovereign compute for small collectives: technical implementation guide

 1M tokens ~1.4

-Read top to bottom: concurrency falls off a cliff as conversations lengthen.
-A 50-person collective with 5–15 active members is comfortable at 8K–32K and falls over at 1M, where a single member running one million-token agentic session fills the box.
-This is the assumption hiding in the economics: the comfortable numbers assume short conversations, and the collective’s headline use case—long-context agentic work—drives sessions straight at the bottom row.
+Concurrency falls off a cliff as conversations lengthen.
+A 50-person collective with 5–15 active members sits comfortably at 8K–32K and falls over at 1M, where one member running a single million-token agentic session fills the box.
+The comfortable numbers assume short conversations — but long-context agentic work, the thing the collective most wants, drives sessions toward the bottom row, exactly where the box is tightest.

 conventional model V4-Flash + DSA